 For those of us musicians who aren’t ultimately in music-related fields, it’s likely the training in music brought out skills and talents applicable in many different aspects of our lives and careers.

-Updated July 16, 2010 and originally published October 25, 2005.
+Updated June 17, 2014 and originally published October 25, 2005.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.